Esri/calcite-design-system/packages/calcite-components/src/components/accordion-item/readme.md

 # calcite-accordion-item

-For complete usage and implementation guidance on the `calcite-accordion-item` component, visit Calcites [documentation page](https://developers.arcgis.com/calcite-design-system/components/accordion-item/).
+For complete usage and implementation guidance on the `calcite-accordion-item` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/accordion-item/).

 <!-- Auto Generated Below -->